Canning Chickpeas | Garbanzos

 Check the seals.
 Press down in the middle of the lid.
 If it flexes up or down, the jar is not sealed and should be refrigerated and used first.

-Then remove the bands.
-Gently pick the jar up by the lid to further check the seal.
+Then, remove the bands.
+Gently pick the jar up by the lid to check the seal further.
 Again, if it is not sealed, use it first.

 Label jars with contents and the date.
 Store in a cool, dark space.

-How to use canned chickpeas
+How to use Canned Chickpeas

 - Drain and rinse: Open the can of chickpeas and pour them into a colander or strainer.
 Rinse them under cold running water to remove excess liquid or canning residue.

 - Optional: Remove skins: You can remove the skins from the chickpeas for a smoother texture in some recipes, like hummus.
 Pinch each chickpea gently between your fingers; the skin should come right off.
 This step is optional for most recipes.
+Home canning makes them much easier to peel.

 - Hummus: Blend chickpeas with tahini, garlic, lemon juice, olive oil, salt, and spices to make a delicious and healthy dip or spread.

-- Salads: Toss chickpeas with vegetables, greens, and your favorite dressing for a hearty salad.
+- Salads: Toss chickpeas with vegetables, greens, and your favorite dressing for a hearty chickpea salad.
 You can also roast them in the oven with spices for a crunchy salad topping.

 - Curries: Cook chickpeas in a flavorful curry sauce with vegetables, tomatoes, and your choice of protein for a satisfying meal.
 This Rabbit Curry is an excellent example.